hassio-addons/addon-mqtt/README.md

 #### Option `mqttuser`: `password`

-Password for authenticating with the mqtt broker of this add-on.
+Password for authenticating with the MQTT Server of this add-on.

 **Note**: _This option support secrets, e.g., `!secret mqtt_broker_password1`._